actionhero/actionhero/docs/core/tasks.md

 "sendWelcomeEmail" should be a task defined in the project, and `{to: 'evan@evantahler.com'}` are arguments to that task.
 This task will be processed by TaskProcessors assigned to the 'default queue'.

-You can also enqueue tasks to be run at some time in the future:
+You can also enqueue tasks to be run at some time in the future (timestamp is in ms):

 {% highlight javascript %}
 // api.tasks.enqueue(timestamp, nameOfTask, args, queue, callback)